-- In 2020, Doyle’s Guide listed Mark Vincent as Recommended for the category “Contentious Intellectual Property Lawyers” in New South Wales, Australia.
+- In 2020 and 2021, Doyle’s Guide listed Mark Vincent as Recommended for the category “Contentious Intellectual Property Lawyers” in New South Wales, Australia.

 - Managing IP Asia-Pacific Awards 2020 – Shelston Lawyers Shortlist for Australian Award for Contentious Patent Work, May 2020

 - IAM Patent 1000 2020 – Shelston Lawyers Recommended for patent litigation 2020

 - Legal 500 2020 – Asia Pacific – Intellectual Property: “Shelston IP advises national and international clients on all types of IP assets including patents, trade marks and designs.
 It advises on the commercialisation of IP and is active in litigation matters; Mark Vincent is a key contact in this space and are leading a team acting for Hytera Communication Corporation on a copyright and misuse of information case against Motorola Solutions.”

 - In 2018, Doyle’s Guide listed Mark Vincent as Recommended for the category “Contentious Intellectual Property Lawyers” in New South Wales, Australia.